The post How Do Real Estate Agents Get Paid appeared first on DreamYourHomes.

 Assuming you were already pre-approved for a mortgage, your lender’s underwriting team will take a final look before giving the “thumbs up” to proceed, known as “clear to close.”
 Your credit report is pulled again to make sure no new debts have been taken on since the initial approval.

-Closing Disclosure (formerly the HUD-1 Settlement Statement) is drafted showing all the transaction fees and impounds (like pre-paid taxes) down to the penny.
+A Closing Disclosure (formerly the HUD-1 Settlement Statement) is drafted showing all the transaction fees and impounds (like pre-paid taxes) down to the penny.
 If the final Loan to Value (LTV) is less than 80, mortgage insurance is ordered.

 Order Insurance